 Choose Your Wardrobe

 Pick what you are planning to wear and try it on – that will help you decide.Focus on wearing what makes you feel good, not on what you think others will wear.
-And just in case you are planning on wearing new shoes, make sure you break them in ahead of time to avoid any discomfort on your first school day.
+Just in case you are planning on wearing new shoes, make sure you break them in ahead of time to avoid any discomfort or blisters on your first school day.

 Get Your Emotions in Check

-Hope you have enjoyed these basic tips – please send in your comments, suggestions an experiences, your input is always welcomed and much appreciated
+Hope you have enjoyed these basic tips – please send in your comments, suggestions, and experiences, your input is always welcomed and much appreciated